Extremal digraphs for open neighbourhood location-domination and identifying codes: Introduction

 Also note that both OLD sets and identifying codes can be seen as a special case of discriminating codes in bipartite graphs, studied in~\cite{CCCHL08,CCHL08}.
 Given a bipartite graph $G$ with partite sets $I$ and $A$, a \emph{discriminating code} of $G$ is a subset $C$ of vertices of $A$ such that each vertex of $I$ has a unique and nonempty neighbourhood within $C$.
 Given a digraph $D$, one can construct a bipartite graph where $I$ and $A$ are two copies of $V(D)$ and a vertex in $I$ is adjacent to all vertices in $A$ corresponding to its in-neighbours in $D$.
 Now, a subset $C$ of $A$ is a discriminating code in the bipartite graph if and only if it is an OLD set in $D$.
 A similar construction (with closed in-neighbourhoods instead of open in-neighbourhoods) can be done for identifying codes~\cite{FNP13}.
 The problem of studying those bipartite graphs where all vertices of $A$ are required in any discriminating code was one of the main problems studied in~\cite{CCCHL08}, and thus the present paper partially answers this question.

 \paragraph{Our results.} We first study, in Section~\ref{sec:general}, general properties of digraphs of order $n$ with OLD number $n$.
-In such digraphs, every vertex is needed in every OLD set (\emph{forced}), either to dominate a vertex, or to locate a pair of vertices.
+In such digraphs, every vertex is needed in every OLD set, either to dominate a vertex, or to locate a pair of vertices.
+Such vertices are called \emph{forced}.
 We show that however, in such a digraph, no vertex can be double-forced (i.e. forced because of two distinct reasons).
 We also show that the vertex set of such graphs can always be partitioned into subsets, each of which contains a spanning directed cycle.
 We then give a characterization of the (very rich) class of digraphs of order $n$ with OLD number $n$.
 We use the found structural properties and the characterization to give new proofs of Theorem~\ref{thm:IDcodes-n-1}, Theorem~\ref{thm:IDcodes-oriented} and Theorem~\ref{thm:half-graphs} in Section~\ref{sec:known}.
-Then, we focus, in Section~\ref{sec:trees}, on the class of extremal digraphs whose underlying graph is a tree, and give a recursive and constructive characterization of these digraphs.
+Then, we focus, in Section~\ref{sec:trees}, on the class of extremal di-trees, and give a recursive and constructive characterization of these digraphs.
 We conclude in Section~\ref{conclu}.